techmaharaj/scalekit-guide/docs/integrations/saml.md

 import Subtitle from '@site/src/components/custom';

 # SAML
 <Subtitle>Step-by-step guide to configure Single Sign-on using SAML with any Identity Provider. </Subtitle>

-## Description

-This step-by-step guide will detail how to configure Single Sign-on with a custom Identity Provider.

 ## Pre-requisite: Create a SAML application